trilogymp/trilogymp.com/README.md

 To publish a new worker build, use the
 [Wrangler CLI](https://developers.cloudflare.com/workers/cli-wrangler).
 First
-log in to your authorized Cloudflare account using `npm run wrangler login` and then use `npm run publish-workers` to publish the worker in all environments.
+log in to your authorized Cloudflare account using `npm run wrangler login` and then use `npm run workers:publish` to publish the worker in all environments.
 Use `npm run wrangler` to see all available commands.

 ## Exporting a static version